raffienficiaud/ansible-atlassian-bambooagent-oracle-java-role/README.md

 Installs an Oracle Java and certificates to its keystore on a remote machine and from a file installer.
 This role can be used prior to deploying an agent running Atlassian Bamboo or any other Java service.
-It is available on *Windows, OSX, Ubuntu*
+It is available on *Windows, OSX, Ubuntu*.

 On Linux, the
 installed Java becomes the default Java and the Java *alternatives* are updated.